vkehfdl1/vkehfdl1/README.md

-Hi there 👋 I'm Healthcare AI Engineer.
+Hi there 👋 I'm AI Engineer.
 Currently working on video vision AI.

+- 🔭 I’m currently working in [Whew-AI Inc.](https://github.com/Whew-AI-Inc) as an AI developer/director.
-Experienced in CNN, RNN, unsupervised time-series anomaly detection, GAN, classical ML.
+- 📫 Experienced in CNN, RNN, unsupervised time-series anomaly detection, GAN, classical ML.

 <!--
 **vkehfdl1/vkehfdl1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.